 History

 Our group was initially formed on the Meetup site in November 2008 as Toronto Boardgame & Social.
-The intention was, and remains, to provide an inclusive and non-judgmental environment for gamers of all experience levels at free events around the city.
+The intention was, and remains, to provide an inclusive environment for gamers of all experience levels at free events around the city.

 In the early years, our calendar was filled with boardgaming events, dinners, sporting events, live theater and scavenger hunts.
 After a few years, other social meetup groups were becoming plentiful and we focused on establishing gaming events around the city.